Jasmine in Karnataka: Scent industry

 Jasmine of the family Oleaceae constitutes a group of plants, which are commercially grown for their fragrant flowers and essential oil production.
 Jasmine oil is said to blend with every floral scent and hence extensively used as an important perfumery item throughout the world.
 Indole is one of the constituent of perfumery importance present in buds.
 It is highly volatile.
 Fully opened, freshly collected flowers during early morning hours are used for extraction.
 On an average, the essential oil recovery ranges from 0.24 to 0.42% and the concrete yield is about 22 kg per hectare.
 Further on processing the concrete yields absolute to the extent of about 50% of the concrete production.

-It is one of the key scents in some of the most celebrated perfumes in the world viz., the Chanel No. 5, created by the legendary Coco Chanel and the famous "Joy" perfume, created by the French designer Jean Patou.
+It is one of the key scents in some of the most celebrated perfumes in the world viz., the Chanel No. 5, created by Coco Chanel and the "Joy" perfume, created by the French designer Jean Patou.
 A single ounce, still known as the 'costliest perfume in the world", contains 10,600 jasmine flowers.

 In scent industry the two main varieties used are the Jasminum grandiflorum and Jasminum sambac.